If you’re looking to increase shoulder and upper back strength, look no further than the upright row.

 - Promotes symmetrical movement

-- May provide better wrist alignment
+- It may provide better wrist alignment

 - increase your strength and build muscle mass.